A Polynomial Number of Random Points does not Determine the Volume of a Convex Body: Introduction

 Moreover, we decide that $N=N(n)$, denotes the length of the sequence of random points.
 All throughout this note we assume that there exists a universal constant $\eps > 0$, such that $N(n) < e^{n^\eps}$. \\ \\

 \textbf{Acknowledgements} I am deeply grateful to my supervisor Prof. Bo\"{a}z Klartag for very useful discussions and encouragement all along my work on the subject.
-I would also like to express my thanks to my supervisor, Prof Vitali Milman for introducing me to this question and encouraging me to work on it.
+I would also like to express my thanks to my supervisor, Prof Vitali Milman for introducing me to this question and encouraging me to work on it, to the referee for providing useful comments and insights, and to Prof Oded Regev for reviewing a preliminary version of the paper and providing numerous insightful comments and remarks.